Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Spin-Splitting Hamiltonians in NCS Subgroups of the Cubic Parent Phase

 As expected, all four irreps in this expansion are $\mathcal{T}$-even but $\mathcal{I}$-odd, so $\mathcal{I}$ needs to be broken for $k_i \sigma_j$ bilinears to appear in the reciprocal-space Hamiltonian.

 In the remainder of this section, we derive low-energy $\vb*k$-space Hamiltonian terms that transform as each $\mathcal{I}$-odd irrep of the cubic point group $m\bar{3}m$ ($O_h$) for a one-band model.
 A common example of an $\mathcal{I}$-breaking order in solids is a ferroelectric polarization, or in general, any structural order parameter (OP) that transforms as a polar vector.
 The polar OP $\vb*{P}$ transforms as the $T^{+}_{1u}$ irrep, and gives rise to the Rashba (R) spin-orbit coupling terms in the Hamiltonian proportional to $\vb*{P}\cdot\left(\vb*{k}\times \vb*{\sigma}\right)$.
-The fact that $T^{+}_{1u}$ appears in Eq.~\ref{eqn:bilinearirrep} means that the Hamiltonian of the parent cubic group $m\bar{3}m$ has terms that are of the form $\mathcal{H}_{R}(\vb*{P}) = \vb*{P} \cdot \vb*{h}_{R}$, where $\vb*{h}_{R}$ is a 3-component $\mathcal{T}$-even vector itself that is linear in momentum and linear in spin, Below a phase transition where a polar OP $\vb*{P}$ becomes nonzero, a Rashba effect linearly proportional to the OP emerges, and its explicit form depends on the direction of $\vb*{P}$.
+The fact that $T^{+}_{1u}$ appears in Eq.~\ref{eqn:bilinearirrep} means that the Hamiltonian of the parent cubic group $m\bar{3}m$ has terms that are of the form $\mathcal{H}_{R}(\vb*{P}) = \vb*{P} \cdot \vb*{h}_{R}$, where $\vb*{h}_{R}$ is a 3-component $\mathcal{T}$-even vector itself that is linear in momentum and linear in spin,

+Below a phase transition where a polar OP $\vb*{P}$ becomes nonzero, a Rashba effect linearly proportional to the OP emerges, and its explicit form depends on the direction of $\vb*{P}$.
 Equivalently, the three components of the vector $\vb*{h}_{R}$ transform as the $T_{1u}^+$ irrep, or as a polar vector.
 What this means is that the three components of $\vb*{h}_{R}$ switch places and signs according to the matrices of the $T_{1u}^+$ irrep under the point group operations.
-While these matrices are provided in standard group theory texts \cite{Aroyo2006}, we include a character table in Appendix~\ref{sm:ct} for completeness.
+While these matrices are provided in standard group theory texts \cite{Aroyo2006}, we include a character table in Appendix~\ref{sm:character} for completeness.
 This result can be obtained by trial and error and considering how the wavevector and spin rotate under point group operations, and we show more details in Appendix~\ref{sm:rashba}.
 A more formal way to derive such terms for any irrep is using the projection operators, as described below.